acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 };
 ```
-Per magazine classname that needs to be handled exceptionally, a configclass inside `class ace_wardrobe_exceptsions` is needed where the classname is identical to the items classname.
+Per magazine classname that needs to be handled exceptionally, a configclass inside `class ace_wardrobe_exceptions` is needed where the classname is identical to the items classname.

 | Class Property | Data Type | Description                                                                    |
 | -------------- | --------- | ------------------------------------------------------------------------------ |